NicBOMB/vortex-games/README.md

 This repository contains a collection of all the game support extensions for Vortex.

+The packge.json is present only for the install script, which simplifies vortex_devel's build scripts.

 Most of these extensions are fairly simple as they only add the most basic functionality for a game to Vortex, that is: allowing the game to be discovered and basic mod management (downloading, installing, enabling/disabling)